XanaduAI/derivatives-of-variational-circuits/README.md

 If you are doing any research using this source code and PennyLane, please cite the following
 papers:

 > Andrea Mari, Thomas R. Bromley, and Nathan Killoran.
-Estimating the gradient and higher-order derivatives on quantum hardware.
-[TODO](TODO) (2020).
+Estimating the gradient and higher-order derivatives on quantum hardware. [arXiv:2008.06517](https://arxiv.org/abs/2008.06517) (2020).

 ## License